 - Know if you have a deductible or co-pay & understand that is usually per person on a plan.

-- Keep track of what benefits you have used at your general dentist or at a specialist’s office (they don’t update your dentist on used benefits.).
+- Keep track of what benefits you have used at your general dentist or at a specialist’s office (other offices don’t call and update your dentist on used benefits.).

-- Know if your insurance provider covers the quality of treatment you deserve (Companies will often “downgrade” in order to pay less.
-Example: they will cover a metal crown at a lower fee, rather than a better porcelain crown.).
+- Know if your insurance provider covers the quality of treatment you deserve — insurance companies will often “downgrade” in order to pay less.
+Example: they will cover a metal crown at a lower fee, rather than a better porcelain crown.
+If they do not, go to your HR and raise the complaint.
+You deserve dental restorations that don’t harm your health, like the mercury restorations insurance pays for!

-- Explore other payment options to help with the inevitable out-of-pocket expenses.
+- Explore other payment options to help with the inevitable out-of-pocket expenses (remember insurance is only an aid, not a full ride).

-If my insurance doesn’t cover this treatment, should I not do it?
+If my insurance doesn’t cover this treatment, should I do it?

 Never, never let what insurance will and won’t cover dictate what dental treatment you choose.
 Many routine dental services are not covered by insurance companies.
 However, this does not mean that the treatment is not necessary or appropriate.